- We are part of the national network of

 Why offer students an experience on a Philadelphia Outward Bound Circuit Expedition?

 The Philadelphia Outward Bound School has been serving students in Philadelphia public, charter, independent and parochial schools for 20 years.
 Peer Leadership expeditions engage students and their teacher(s) with their peers in challenging environments that develop their leadership and personal skills.

-Outward Bound’s program outcomes are tracked and evaluated using an outcome instrument that measures change through pre and post-course assessments.
-On average, students participating in Outward Bound Philadelphia’s programs achieved growth in Character Development (self-confidence, compassion, leading healthy lives), Leadership (goal setting, communication, collaboration, conflict relation and problem solving) and in their commitment to Community Service (social and environmental responsibility).
+Outward Bound’s program outcomes are tracked and evaluated using an outcome instrument that measures change through pre- and post-course assessments.
+On average, students participating in Philadelphia Outward Bound School’s programs achieved growth in Character Development (self-confidence, compassion, leading healthy lives), Leadership (goal setting, communication, collaboration, conflict relation and problem solving) and in their commitment to Community Service (social and environmental responsibility).